FelixKLG-Holdings/discord-bot-js/README.md

 # Archived!
-This project has been rewritten and is not available at: https://github.com/FelixKLG/leybot-rs
+This project has been rewritten and is now available at: https://github.com/FelixKLG/leybot-rs

 # discord-bot-js